The Early Years

 Music was a staple in the Golden household, as both of Rusty's parents came from musical families where singing and playing various instruments was an encouraged norm.
 It’s no surprise to learn that when Rusty was just a few years old, he was already using Charles Chips cans or a round oatmeal box as makeshift drums and pencils as drumsticks, learning how to keep time with music.
 And by the time he was in 6th grade (about 12), he was already proficiently playing on a professional set of drums given to him by his parents.

-Rusty's songwriting career was influenced early on as both his father's mother -- and her father (Rusty's grandmother and great grandfather, respectively), loved poetry (which is essentially "lyrics" without the music).
+Rusty's songwriting career was influenced early on as both his father's mother -- and her father (Rusty's grandmother and great grandfather, respectively), loved poetry which is essentially "lyrics" without the music.
 Rusty's paternal grandmother was a prolific poet, even having her poems regularly published in the town's newspaper in the section called "Poet's Corner".
 Rusty grew up understanding the connection between words (lyrics) and how they flowed with music, and as a youngster, he composed his first song by putting his grandmother's poetry to music.

 A Change of Scenery: Nashville

-When Rusty was 7 years old, a significant change took place.
-His father moved the family (Rusty, his mother and his 2 younger brothers Craig and Chris) to Nashville, Tennessee in order to pursue a career in music as a member of the Oak Ridge Boys (ORB), which at the time, was focused solely on gospel music.
+the Oak Ridge Boys (ORB), which at the time, was focused solely on gospel music.
 The gospel music influence, which Rusty had known as a small child, now took on a new dimension, as he became more immersed in it as he watched his father perform.
 Within 6 short years, the ORB would be one of the most popular groups in gospel music.
-(Later they would go on to cross over into the country and pop genres, sell in excess of 42 million records, become members of the Grand Ole Opry and be inducted into the Country Music Hall Of Fame).
+(They would go on to cross over into the country and pop genres, sell in excess

 The Rambos, The Tonight Show, and the Vision of a Career in Music